 3. Purge Inactive RAM

-“Inactive RAM” describes free memory that’s yet to be released for use by macOS.
-When you close an app, macOS sometimes doesn’t release the memory used by the closed app to the system until later.
+“Inactive RAM” describes free memory that macOS has yet to release for use by other applications.
+When you close an app, macOS sometimes fails to release the memory used by the closed app to the system until later.
+Understanding memory management mechanisms, including how macOS handles inactive RAM, is crucial for effectively diagnosing and resolving memory-related issues.

 Close Terminal and check if purging inactive/free RAM cleared the “Your system has run out of application memory” error.